svandex/SmallCar/README.md

 # mylittlecar
-my little car for fun
+This is my project for fun, used to explore technology in SLAM and AR field.